 Each virus battle is timed, and if time runs out, regardless of how close you were to victory, you lose.

 They Just Didn't Care: The most common theory held by fans as to Operate Shooting Star's lack of new content and badly-drawn new mugshots despite 6 and Star Force have good-looking ones.
 Battle Network 4 is so sloppily put together and implemented that most people believe this of it, too.

 Operate Shooting Star features a time-traveling villain and a cross over with the sequel series, Star Force... for one scenario that basically amounts to playing tag.
 Otherwise it's just a port of the first Battle Network with a handful of new features.

 Battle Network has more than a few Navi incarnations of reploids running around.
 We could have had Zero make an appearance in Battle Network 6, interacting with Colonel and Iris.

-Values Resonance: Put yourself in Sean's boots for a moment - There's nobody around you can relate to, you're stuck with cruel relatives after parents who died, and the only people who you can relate to are online.
+Values Resonance: Put yourself in Sean's boots for a moment - There's nobody around you can relate to, you're stuck with cruel relatives (In his case, because his parents died), and the only people who you can relate to are online.
 Over ten years after the game was made, this still holds true to many people across the world.

 One of the series recurring themes?
 Cyberterrorism.
 While not invented by this particular series, this series demonstrates objects being hacked by terrorists and putting people in danger, government databases being hacked by terrorists, remote-controlled weapons going haywire, and crimes being ordered across the world with only the push of a button.
 In the 2000s, such a concept was still being thought of as fantastical.
 In The New Tens, technology and the Internet have developed to such an extent that many of the attacks depicted in Battle Network became reality (corporate & government databases now get hacked on a large scale at an almost annual basis), and cyberterrorism and cyberwarfare are constantly discussed in the media and by national security strategists.